-Figure 12.5: cmha-setup Instructions To Run On Secondary For Cloning the cloning instructions that follow, the active node refers to the primary node and the passive node refers to the secondary node.
+After the preparation has been done by configuring parameters as outlined in section 12.2.1, the cloning of the head nodes is carried out.
+In the cloning instructions that follow, the active node refers to the primary node and the passive node refers to the secondary node.
 However this correlation is only true for when an HA setup is created for the first time, and it is not necessarily true if head nodes are replaced later on by cloning.